 Inheriting a property is both a blessing and a burden depending on the circumstances.
 This is especially true if you are navigating through loss.
-If you feel the obligation of inheriting property is too much for you, your best option may be to sell it.
+If you feel the obligation of inheriting property is too much for you, your best option is to sell it.

-To sell an inherited property in West Virginia, you should first consider some variables like its market value, outstanding mortgage and debts, the status of the home transfer, and tax implications (including capital gains taxes).
+To sell an inherited property, you should first consider some variables like its market value, outstanding mortgage and debts, the status of the home transfer, and tax implications (including capital gains taxes).
 Once everything is settled, choose a means to sell the house.
 It can be through a real estate agent, real estate investor, for sale by owner, or iBuyer.

 The things we mentioned above are just the tip of the iceberg.
-There’s a lot to learn before you can successfully sell your inherited home in West Virginia, and to be honest, it can be quite complex.
+There's a lot to learn before you can successfully sell your inherited home, and to be honest, it can be quite complex.

 Luckily for you, we simplified the process in this handy guide.
-So if you need help selling your inherited property fast, read and bookmark this page!
+So if you need help selling your West Virginia inherited property fast, read and bookmark this page!

-Variables to Consider Before Selling an Inherited House in West Virginia
+Variables to Consider Before Selling an Inherited House West Virginia

-Selling an inherited house is not as easy as selling a vacant lot or an old home in West Virginia.
+Selling an inherited house is not as easy as selling a vacant lot or an old home.
 The process can be pretty confusing and you have to consider a few variables along the way.

-To illustrate, here are some aspects you should look into before you decide to sell an inherited house.
+To illustrate, here are some aspects you should look into before you decide to sell an inherited house in West Virginia.

 Value of the Property

-Before you go find an agent in West Virginia, you must first research the fair market value of your property.
+Before you go find an agent, you must first research the fair market value of your property.
 You can do this by comparing it to the other properties in your location or through online tools that are made for estimation.

 However, manage your expectations because whatever the estimated amount is, does not necessarily mean that you'll get paid exactly that.